andrew/ultimate-awesome/README.md

 - [awesome-nabaztag](https://github.com/mehdichaouch/awesome-nabaztag) - 🐰 A curated list of awesome Nabaztag resources.
 - [awesome-data-quality](https://github.com/MigoXLab/awesome-data-quality) - A comprehensive collection of data quality resources, tools, papers, and projects across various data types including traditional data, LLM pretraining/fine-tuning data, multimodal data, and more.
 Essential reference for researchers and practitioners in data-centric AI.
 - [Bioinformatics-Guide](https://github.com/mikeroyal/Bioinformatics-Guide) - Bioinformatics Guide.
-- [awesome-javascript-mathematics](https://github.com/mycaule/awesome-javascript-mathematics) - A curated list of awesome JavaScript maths libraries and demos.
 - [Awesome-LatchBio](https://github.com/nahid18/Awesome-LatchBio) - A curated list of awesome Bioinformatics pipelines and software available on LatchBio.
 - [awesome-product-management](https://github.com/pcefulwarrior/awesome-product-management) - A curated list of awesome product management resources & tools.
 - [awesome-raiden](https://github.com/raiden-network/awesome-raiden) - A curated list of resources, links, projects, tools and hacks on, for and around Raiden! .
-- [awesome-game-boy-camera-and-game-boy-printer-projects](https://github.com/raphael-boichot/awesome-game-boy-camera-and-game-boy-printer-projects) - Awesome list of all the Game Boy Camera / Game Boy Printer related projects on the internet.
 - [awesome-bookmarks](https://github.com/rommelmamedov/awesome-bookmarks) - A list of awesome and useful websites that should be in your bookmarks. 👾🤖.
 - [awesome-sustainable-software](https://github.com/sandstorm/awesome-sustainable-software) - In this list, we want to collect links, resources, and tips towards sustainable software developent.
 We especially want to highlight practical real-world tips which are directly applicable in practice.
 - [awesome-data-science](https://github.com/sayantansatpati/awesome-data-science) - Laundry List of Data Science  / ML /AI resources available online.